cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 This repository can now be used with notebooks and Streamlit dashboards.

-### Creating a notebook or Streamlit dashboard
+### Getting a Snowflake notebook or dashboard into a git repository

 There are two different scenarios we want to address here:

-1. Creating a new notebook or dashboard in a Git repository
+1. Creating a new notebook or dashboard in Snowflake based on an existing file in a Git repository
-1. Connecting an existing notebook or dashboard to a Git repository
+1. Adding an existing notebook or dashboard in Snowflake to a Git repository

+In both cases, you should have a `REPORTER_{env}` role selected in the Snowflake role switcher in the bottom left.

-#### Creating a new notebook/dashboard
+#### Creating a new notebook/dashboard in Snowflake based on an existing file in a Git repository

 1. Create a new branch for the object in your git repository (the Snowflake UI doesn't have a way to create branches):